James Finch (1831-1900) and his adventurous son Jacob

 James and Mary would have at least four children – Emily, Thomas, Edward and Jacob – and they lived in Earlswood for a while before moving to King’s Alley in Reigate.
 Mary died in 1881 and was buried at St John’s Church in Redhill on 12 January, leaving James and his son Edward living together in King’s Alley.
 Ten years later, James was a lodger with the Fuller family at Sandhole, Penshurst.
 He was described as a widower and agricultural labourer but he was clearly some distance from home so he’d either moved for work or to live with someone he knew.
 By 1900 he was back in Reigate as his death was registered there late in the year.

 The record says he was at Reigate Union Workhouse at the time he died.
 He was buried at St Mary’s Church in Reigate on 12 December.
-Workhouses had a terrible reputation in the 19th century, and were invariably the last resort for the working poor.
+Workhouses had a poor reputation in the 19th century, and were invariably the last resort for the working poor.
 But by the time of James’ death, they were more a refuge for the elderly and sick.

 James and Mary’s children:

-• Thomas Finch.
-He was born in 1856 in Reigate but I have no confirmed details for him after this.
+• Thomas Finch (1856-????) was baptised in Reigate but I have no confirmed details for him after the 1871 census.

-• Jacob John Finch – see below.
+• Jacob John Finch (1864-1945) – see below.

 Jacob John Finch – soldier and cricketer